turbot/guardrails-samples/policy_packs/azure/sql/enforce_encryption_at_rest_is_enabled_for_databases/README.md

 categories: ["security"]
 ---

-# Enforce Encryption at Rest for Azure SQL Databases
+# Enforce Encryption at Rest is Enabled for Azure SQL Databases

 Enforcing encryption at rest for Azure SQL Databases is crucial for ensuring the confidentiality and integrity of sensitive data.
 This security measure protects data from unauthorized access and breaches, even if the physical storage or the database itself is compromised.